-- en_CSE3 Ability to perform the specification, implementation, documentation and tuning of equipment and systems, electronic, instrumentation and control, considering both the technical aspects and the corresponding regulatory regulations. - en_CSE4 Ability to apply electronics as a support technology in other fields and activities, and not only in the field of Information and Communications Technology. - en_CSE6 Ability to understand and use feedback theory and the electronic control systems.
+- en\CSE3 Ability to perform the specification, implementation, documentation and set-up of equipment and systems, electronic, instrumentation and control, considering both the technical aspects and the corresponding regulatory regulations. - en\CSE4 Ability to apply electronics as a support technology in other fields and activities, and not only in the field of Information Technology and Communications. - en\CSE6 Ability to understand and use the theory of feedback and electronic control systems.